1. Folding Boat Equipment (FBE)

 Charles Edward Inglis

-Charles Edward Inglis (pronounced Ingles) was born in July 1875 to Dr Alexander Inglis and Florence Inglis (nee Feeney).
+Charles Edward Inglis (pronounced Ingles) was born in July 1875 to Dr Alexander Inglis and Florence Inglis (née Feeney).

-After winning a scholarship to Kings College Cambridge, studying both mathematics and engineering he left academia to spend time as a bridge design engineer he re-entered academic life to become the first Fellow in Mechanical Sciences at King’s College in 1908.
+After winning a scholarship to King’s College, Cambridge, studying both mathematics and engineering, he left academia to spend time as a bridge design engineer he re-entered academic life to become the first Fellow in Mechanical Sciences at King’s College in 1908.

 In the early pre-war period, Charles Inglis was involved with the Royal Engineer section of the University Officer Training Corps and started the preliminary design work on a portable infantry bridge.